OutSystems/AzureARMTemplates/README.md

 [![VNETSingle](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2Fresources%2FvirtualNetworkSingle.json)

-### Virtual Network for Virtual Machine Scale Sets
+### Virtual Network for Environments with Application Gateways and/or Virtual Machine Scale Sets

 This will deploy a Virtual Network with two subnet.
 One for VMs and another for Application Gateways.
 Use this template to deploy a Virtual Network for all templates uses a Virtual Machine Scale Set.